 These five “kids” from Canada produced more memorable sketches with more quotable punch lines and weirdo non sequiturs (I’m crushing your head!
 Lopez!
 You want a mortician!
 The goddess of compensation!
 I’m the king of the…) than any other show in TV history… if you ask a focus group that consists of my close friends from high school.

-Update: The Kids returned after decades of being away, this time on Amazon Prime, and they’re in as fine a form as ever.
+The Kids returned with a new season after decades of being away, this time on Amazon Prime, and they were in as fine a form as ever.
 Dave Foley’s stint as a radio DJ broadcasting from a bunker to an audience of zero during the apocalypse is as hilarious and perfectly executed a comedy sketch as you’ll ever see.
 “You got a brand new key,” indeed.

 As with The Wire before it, this limited series is a crime drama set in Baltimore, Maryland (David Simon co-created both series).
 The focus this time, based on a true story, is corrupt cops, and namely Sergeant Wayne Jenkins (an electric performance by Jon Bernthal).
 In some ways, We Own This City forms a scathing coda to The Wire, signaling that the systemic problems highlighted by that groundbreaking series have only gotten worse over the years.

-What people tend to forget about The Shield is that while a good chunk of the show is about deeply corrupt cops (lead by Michael Chiklis, in a truly outstanding performance as Detective Vic Mackey), there’s also a lot of time spent with ethical, hard-working cops – primarily Jay Karnes as “Dutch” Wagenbach and CCH Pounder as Claudette Wyms – trying to do the right thing.
+What people tend to forget about The Shield is that while a good chunk of the show is about deeply corrupt cops (led by Michael Chiklis, in a truly outstanding performance as Detective Vic Mackey), there’s also a lot of time spent with ethical, hard-working detectives – primarily Jay Karnes as “Dutch” Wagenbach and CCH Pounder as Claudette Wyms – trying to do the right thing.
 Overall, though, The Shield never loses sight of the original sin committed by the Strike Team in the pilot episode.
+Bonus: the final episode is arguably the greatest conclusion to a dramatic series in the history of television.

 It’s streets ahead.
 If you have to ask, you’re streets behind.
-Also: it’s poised to finally get the movie to fulfil the prophecy of “six seasons and a…”
+Also: will it ever get the long promised “six seasons and a…”?

 Creator, star, and SNL alum Tina Fey brings us the perfect distillation of her absurdly funny worldview while skewering the madness of writing and producing a live comedy show on a corporate broadcast network.
 Also: Alec Baldwin as Jack Donaghy gives one of the very best comedic TV performances of all time.